-This capstone will build projects utilizing computer audio techniques for human interfacing, sound recording and playback, encoding and decoding, synchronization, sound synthesis, recognition, and analysis/resynthesis.
-Students will work in teams to design, implement, and release a software project utilizing some of these techniques.
+Sound capstone students build projects by utilizing computer audio techniques for human interfacing, sound recording and playback, encoding and decoding, synchronization, sound synthesis, recognition, and analysis and resynthesis.
+Here are some of the projects students created.

 Just as the Internet evolves quickly, each Advanced Internet Systems capstone is a bit different.
 This year the course covers crowdsourcing and social computing in addition to Internet search, focused on information extraction.
 The majority of the time is spent on small group projects that each team chooses.

 I Am CSE is a series of short videos, featuring a UW CSE graduate student, postdoc, or faculty member discussing his or her cutting-edge research.
 In this video, UW CSE professor Ira Kemelmacher-Shlizerman talks about illumination-aware age progression software, which automatically renders images of a child's face at multiple ages throughout his/her lifetime.